greim/await.js/README.md

 ## Example

 An await.js promise is like a mad lib.
 There are several slots to fill, and when you fill them all, it's done.
-In fact, here's a mad lib using await.
+Here's an asynchronous mad lib implemented using an await.js promise.

     var promise = await('noun1', 'noun2', 'adjective')